Windwalker PvE Guide

 Openers

 Use these ability orders to start pulls, these may change frequently over time.
 If you are starting a pull with more Chi, such as in M+, then simply skip the steps that get you to the necessary Chi level.
+See the Trinkets section further down for how on use trinkets may change your opener.

 Ability Usage Notes

 • Blackout Kick – Generally used between other abilities to “dump” excess resources.
-See Teachings of the Monastery below for notes on that, if talented.

 • Blackout Kick!
 (Free Proc) – Used before you would potentially generate another proc.